FrankHossfeld/gwt-modules-migration/README.md

 # GWT Module Migration
 To prepare GWT for J2CL the GWT modules need to separated from GWT.
-There fore we need to create projects for each module.
+There fore we need to create separate artifacts for each module.
+These artifacts will be located in separate repos.

 ## Module Requirements
 We made several decisions how to set up and implement the modules:

 1. every module will have it's own repository
 2. use Maven as build tool
-3. structure the Maven project in this way:
+3. structure the Maven project like this:
     * parent module
         * one Maven child module for the module itself (name: **gwt-[module name]**)
         * one Maven child module for GWT2-tests (name: **gwt2-tests**)